-With the Paris Peace Treaty of 1763, after the 7 year war, Britain gained control of Florida.
-St. Augustine became the capital of British East Florida, and the fort was renamed Fort St. Mark.^[43] Different from the Spanish, the British used the fort role as a base of operations and as a military prison especially during the American Revolutionary War.
-Several revolutionary fighters who had been captured in Charleston were held there.
-Among those imprisoned was Christopher Gadsden, the Lieutenant governor of South Carolina.
-He was also a delegate to the Continental Congress and a brigadier general in the Continental Army during the war.
-He was released after 11 months.^[43]
+San Marcos was never taken by force; however, the fort changed hands five times by peaceful negotiations among four different governments.
+With the Paris Peace Treaty of 1763, after the 7 year war, Britain gained control of Florida in exchange for Havana, Cuba.
+St. Augustine became the capital of British East Florida and the fort was renamed Fort St. Mark.
+[40] Different from the Spanish, the British used the fort as a base of operations and as a military prison especially during the American Revolutionary War.
+Several revolutionary fighters were imprisoned there.
+Among those was Christopher Gadsden, at the time the Lieutenant governor of South Carolina.
+He was also a delegate to the Continental Congress and a Brigadier General in the Continental Army.
+[40]

-Improvements were begun on the fort, in keeping with its new role.
+Improvements were begun on the fort, in keeping with its new British role.
 The gates and walls were repaired, and second floors were added to several rooms increasing the forts housing capacity.
 Although Florida was targeted by several aborted expeditions by colonists from Georgia, none ever succeeded.
-During the American Revolution the Castillo saw little action.
-The only major British operation that used troops from St. Augustine was the poorly coordinated but successful capture of Savannah, Georgia.
-The city was taken by troops from New York before those from St. Augustine arrived.
-At the end of the American Revolution, the 1783 Treaty of Paris called for the return of Florida to Spain.
-So on July 12, 1784, Spanish troops returned to St. Augustine and the fort's original name was restored.^[43]
+At the end of the American Revolution, the 1783 Treaty of Paris called for the return of

+Florida to Spain.
+So on July 12, 1784, Spanish troops returned to St. Augustine and the fort's original name was restored.
+[40]

-By the early 1800's steam ships began replacing sailing vessels for transportation of goods^[44] and when on June 20, 1819 the steamship SS Savannah crossed the Atlantic in 29 days^[45], locations based on prevailing winds lost overall strategic importance.
-In 1821 with the loss of strategic importance, a massive Spanish debt and tensions with the United States, Spain ceded Florida to the United States under the Adams-Onís Treaty.
+By the early 1800's steam ships began replacing sailing vessels for transportation of goods and when on June 20, 1819 the steamship SS Savannah crossed the Atlantic in 29 days[41] locations based on prevailing winds lost overall strategic importance.
+In 1821 with the loss of strategic importance, a massive Spanish debt, Spanish colonies gaining independence and tensions with the United States over slavery, Spain ceded Florida to the United States under the Adams-Onís Treaty.
 This ended 287 years of Spanish rule over Florida.
-The fort became a United States Army fort and renamed Fort Marion, in honor of American Revolutionary War hero Francis Marion.^[46]
+The fort became a United States Army fort and renamed Fort Marion, in honor of American Revolutionary War hero Francis Marion.
+[42][43]

 In January 1861, Florida seceded from the United States during the opening months of the American Civil War and Confederate troops marched on the fort.
 But Union troops had already withdrawn from the fort, leaving only one man behind as caretaker.
 The Union soldier manning the fort refused to surrender it unless he was given a receipt for it from the Confederacy.
 He was given the receipt and the fort was handed over without a shot.
-Most of the artillery in the fort was sent to other locations, leaving only five cannons in the water battery.^[47]

-The fort, along with the city of St Augustine, was re-taken by Union forces on March 11, 1862 when the 48 cannon steam frigate USS Wabash entered the bay.^[48] Confederate forces had left the city the previous evening in anticipation of the arrival of the Union fleet.
+Most of the artillery in the fort was sent to other locations, leaving only five cannons in the water battery.
+The fort, along with the city of St Augustine, was re-taken by Union forces on March 11, 1862 when the 48 cannon Union frigate USS Wabash entered the bay.
+Confederate forces had left the city the previous evening in anticipation of the arrival of the Union fleet.
 The fort and St. Augustine returned to Union control after acting Mayor Cristobal Bravo officially surrendered the city to Union Navy Commander C.R.P Rodgers.
-City leaders were willing to surrender in order to preserve the town so the city and fort were retaken without firing a shot.^[48]
+City leaders were willing to surrender in order to preserve the town so the city and fort were again taken without firing a shot.